Moustikitos/tyf/docs/index.md

  + read / edit GEOTIFF data from IFD
  + read / edit XMP data from IFD
  + work directly with python numbers, string and datetime
- + interpolate coordinates using GEOTIFF ModelTransformation
+ + interpolate map coordinates using GEOTIFF ModelTransformation

 ### Do more with JPEG and TIFF files
  + extract TIFF or JPEG thumbnails from JPEG files